LTU-RAI/ExplorationRRT/README.md

 **remap from="path_out_" to="/hummingbird/command/trajectory"** - Path topic as a MultiDOFJointTrajectory message - Set up with the message type to be synced with the RotorS trajectory tracking controller.

-There are also many visualization topics included in the ERRT program such as the RRT (whole tree), GOALS, HITS (predicted exploration), PATHS (all paths), and SELECTED_PATH.
+There are also many visualization topics included in the ERRT program such as the tree_expansion (whole tree), candidate_goals, predicted_info_gain (predicted exploration), candidate_branches (all paths), and selected_trajectory.
 These are set up in the rviz/errt.rviz.

 ## Tuning Parameters